-8.5 Investment in an Associate
+7.3 Investment in an Associate

-The Company's investment in an associate pertains to its ownership interest in Fekon.
-Fekon is a private company and there are no quoted prices available for its shares of stock.
-Fekon is incorporated and domiciled in the Philippines.
+The Parent Company's investment in an associate pertains to its ownership interest in Fekon.
+Fekon is a private company incorporated and domiciled in the Philippines.
 Fekon's primary purpose is to engage in the business of manufacturing, selling, distributing, marketing, trading and assembling of all kinds of goods such as but not limited to motorcycles, e-bicycles, motor parts and products, electronic devices and other electronic merchandise.